OWASP/www-chapter-sacramento/tab_past.md

 can enable Content Security Policies (CSP) and reporting on CSPs.
 What to expect from Expect Certificate Transparency (Expect-CT) and Certificate Authorization Authorities (CAAs).
-Then we wrapped it up with how to set up a `security.txt` on your site with the securitytxt [proposal][ietf].
+Then we wrapped it up with how to set up a `security.txt` on your site with the securitytxt [proposal][1].
 There's also a generator found at https://securitytxt.org

 ## November 2019